captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And I know you’re angry -- so angry -- that your wife passed --
+And I know you’re angry—so angry—that your wife passed—

 ---

 ## POPS:
-Of course I’m angry my wife passed -- what kinda decent husband wouldn’t be angry bout that?
+Of course I’m angry my wife passed—what kinda decent husband wouldn’t be angry bout that?

 ---